 Knowing how to work in a trade show booth isn’t just about show day.
 A significant amount of preparation has to be done beforehand in order to set yourself up for success on the big day.
 There is plenty your team can do in the time leading up to the event to help ensure that you hit your goals during the trade show.

-Having a strong social media presence leading up to the show can have noticeable impacts on your team’s ability to work a trade show booth during the event.
+Having a strong social media presence and releasing a press release leading up to the show can have noticeable impacts on your team’s ability to work a trade show booth during the event.
 Make sure to post about the event, where you’ll be located on the trade show floor, and the times of the show online before the actual event to help get the word out to your followers.

 Use your social media to drum up excitement about the trade show and your part in it as well.
 Post about new products you’re showcasing, demos you’ll be performing, or any entertainment, contests, giveaways, or prizes you’re offering at your booth.
 This gives current customers and prospects a good reason to plan on stopping by.